 If a student wants to initiate a cohort change this must be done 3 business days prior to the first day of the course with in the new cohort in which the student will be enrolling.
-Student must complete and submit Course drop/add form to Academic Advisor & Assistant Registrar 3 business days prior to the first day of class.
+Students must complete and submit a Student Status form to the Academic and Student Services Coordinator 3 business days prior to the first day of class.